dilame/instagram-private-api/README.md

 [InboxPending](https://github.com/huttarichard/instagram-private-api/blob/master/client/v1/feeds/inbox-pending.js),
 [Thread](https://github.com/huttarichard/instagram-private-api/blob/master/client/v1/feeds/thread.js)

-**Feed API is same almost every time:**
+**Feed API is the same almost every time:**

 `var feed = new Client.Feed.UserMedia(session:Session, ...extraArguments)`

-Since feeds can be infinite and we cannot obviosly fetch all results we need to iterate.
-Every time you call `.get` you will receive a new dose od data and set new `maxId` mentioned above as `cursor`.
+Since feeds can be infinite and we cannot obviosly fetch all results, we need to iterate.
+Every time you call `.get`, you will receive a new set of data and set new `maxId` mentioned above as `cursor`.

 `feed.get() : Promise<Media[]>`